alecwbr/clippings-manager/README.md

 # clippings-manager

-A simple flask app that turns your `My Clippings.txt` into a convenient API.
+A simple flask app that turns your `My Clippings.txt` from your Kindle into a convenient API.
 Still a WIP.

 ## Getting Started